inspec/inspec-aws/docs/resources/aws_waf_rules.md

 Use the `aws_waf_rules` Chef InSpec audit resource to test the properties of multiple AWS WAF (web application firewall) rules.

+The `AWS::WAF::Rule` resource type creates a firewall rule that identifies the web requests that you want to allow, block, or count.

 ## Syntax

 Ensure that a WAF rule exists.